Spiritus Hermeticum: part seven

 No wonder people sneer at 'occultism' which they regard as a pseudo-science invented by crackpots for the delight of gullible simpletons.
 The few who do venture into what we have called the 'occult jungle' in our occult studies course, either turn away in disgust after a while, become frightened by the 'unknown' they believe to have found, or are too tired, lazy and inept to stay for any length of time with any teacher, wise or unwise.
 The sad fact is that most Seekers abhor simplicity, for it is so pure that they cannot see it on account of the dust which lies behind their eyes, preventing true vision.
 And another reason is that simple things are more difficult to master than intricate ones for purity cannot endure ornamentation, for it has no need of it, and only in the ornate things can the less evolved hope to find one thing or another that may catch and hold their wandering attention for a short time.

 A truly gifted musician once told the writer that it is much more difficult to play, sing, or conduct a simple melody than to let off the fireworks of virtuosity, which often helps to cover faults which cannot be concealed in a straightforward tune.
 The same holds good for all the other Arts too.
 A gifted orator can say the simplest things in the most perfect manner and impress his hearers with the inward beauty and purity of his interpretation of the work of an inspired poet or writer.
-A talented artist can convey a whole body of meaning with just a few, well-placed brush strokes as we can see in the detail from the Philosopher in Meditation—a painting by Rembrandt—heading this section of this part of our investigation.
+A talented artist can convey a whole body of meaning with just a few, well-placed brush strokes as we can see in the detail from the Philosopher in Meditation—a painting by Rembrandt—heading this part of our investigation.
 In this way an orator of genius can transmit the Soul of a great writer to the hearer, who will absorb the message sent from Soul to Soul via the Higher Mind.
 If—that is—the Higher Mind of the listener is capable of truly hearing what the orator says.
 All very natural and simple, is it not?
 The trouble is so very few Higher Minds are capable of hearing a message from their own Soul, and still more seldom a Message from another, given directly or indirectly.
 This explains why so few can understand a pure and simple Truth, no matter how great the Teacher may be who tells them about it.
 The clouds of dust veil the vision or block the ears, and dust is all that is seen or sensed by those who dwell in dust, for that is their true home.

 Others are not so dusty. . . .